As decision nears on reform proposals, Maryland lawmakers struggle over police ‘Bill of Rights’

 Years before Trump’s attacks, Freddie Gray’s death sparked a huge effort to heal Baltimore.
 It wasn’t enough.

-After Freddie Gray’s death in Baltimore police custody in 2015, the legislature approved a set of reforms.
-But advocates and most lawmakers say those changes did little to alter how officers are disciplined, expand the public’s access to misconduct records or strengthen the community oversight of the process.
+After Freddie Gray’s death in Baltimore police custody in 2015, the legislature approved a set of changes.
+But advocates and most lawmakers say those did little to alter how officers are disciplined, expand the public’s access to misconduct records or strengthen the community oversight of the process.

 That experience has left advocates skeptical about this year’s effort.